micainc/mosaic/README.md

     4. Click the "Modify" or "Install" button in the installer to begin the installation process.
     5. Delete node_modules and package-lock.json by running ```rm -rf node_modules package-lock.json```
     6. rerun the install command ```npm i```
+- running `npm start` loads the app but the logs show this error
+  - **FAILED TO LOAD TFJS-NODE**: Error: The specified module could not be found. \\?~\node_modules\@tensorflow\tfjs-node\lib\napi-v8\tfjs_binding.node <br>
+    Steps to resolve the error:
+    1. Missing build dependencies on Windows: When a precompiled binary isn't available, tfjs-node will attempt to compile from source.
+        - Install the Visual Studio Build Tools, including the "Desktop development with C++" workload.
+        - Make sure you have Python installed and configured correctly in your system's PATH.
+    2. This issue, where the tensorflow.dll and tfjs_binding.node files are in different napi-v* folders
+        - ```cp node_modules/@tensorflow/tfjs-node/lib/napi-v9/tensorflow.dll node_modules/@tensorflow/tfjs-node/lib/napi-v8/```